 - Visit Ischia – Just like the island of Capri but without all the tourists.
 It’s cheaper and though it lacks the blue grotto, in my opinion, it’s a better island to visit because of the fewer people.

-- See the Cathedral – Mostly made of intarsia wood, the cathedral overlooks the main street of the town, Corso Italia.
-The church is where Torquato Tasso was baptized and was built at the beginning of the 15th century.
+- See the Cathedral – Mostly made of intarsia wood, the cathedral overlooks the main street of the town: Corso Italia.
+The church is where Torquato Tasso was baptized, and it was built at the beginning of the 15th century.
 It has been restored several times and contains a great number of paintings of the Neapolitan School.

-- See the Covent di San Francesco – It is formed by three buildings: the church, the convent, and the very famous cloister.
-It preserves important works in wood, representing Saint Francis.
-The building has a rich variety of architectonic styles melted together to form one work, an ideal setting of the art exhibitions, festivals, concerts and events.
+- See the Covent di San Francesco – The complex is formed by three buildings: the church, the convent, and the very famous cloister.
+It preserves important works in wood, representing Saint Francis, and has a rich variety of architectonic styles melded together to form one work.
+It’s an ideal setting of the art exhibitions, festivals, concerts and events.

-- Sorrento Cape - Here you can see famous beaches and the archaeological site of the villa of Pollio Felice.
+- Head to Sorrento Cape - Here you can see famous beaches and the archaeological site of the villa of Pollio Felice.

-- Explore the Duomo – Found on Corso Italia, one shouldn’t let the seemingly simple exterior of this sight detour them from the grandeur that resides inside.
+- Go Inside the Duomo – Found on Corso Italia, one shouldn’t let the seemingly simple exterior of this sight detour them from the grandeur that resides inside.
 The interior is lined with beautiful, original furnishings, including wooden choir stalls and the marblebishop’s throne.

 - Wander the Museo Correale – This is the main museum in Sorrento.
 The collection here is very extensive, and includes Japanese, Chinese, Neapolitan, and European art dating from the 17th – 19th centuries.
 There are also some old furnishings, ceramics and clocks on display alongside various Roman and Greek artifacts.